 The Learning Centre:

-Know the difference: secured vs. unsecured lines of credit
+Know the difference: secured vs. unsecured lines of credit.

 You save for what you need.
-You’ve got an emergency fund…
+You’ve got an emergency fund.

-But then something totally unexpected happens – you have an accident driving to school and the car’s totalled.
-Or you finally took that 4 over 5 and your expenses are higher than you thought they’d be.
+But then something totally unexpected happens.
+You have an accident driving to school and the car is totalled.
+Or you finally take that 4 over 5, and your expenses are higher than you thought they’d be.

-A line of credit (also known as ‘revolving’ credit) is an arranged amount of standing credit that’s available for you to use at any time, provided you do not exceed the limit allowed.
-There are two types of lines of credit: secured and unsecured.
+An LOC (also known as ‘revolving’ credit) is an arranged amount of standing credit that’s available for you to use at any time, provided you do not exceed the limit allowed.
+You can continuously borrow and repay up to your predetermined limit.

-How does a line of credit stack up against a loan?
+How does an LOC stack up against a loan?

-Compared to a loan, a line of credit has several advantages.
-One of the biggest is that, with a line of credit, you only pay interest on the money you actually use.
-So if you have a $50,000 line of credit and use $5,000, you’re only charged interest on the $5,000.
-It’s one of the reasons why a line of credit is ideal as a source of emergency funds.
+Compared to a loan, an LOC has several advantages.
+One of the biggest is that you only pay interest on the money you actually use.
+So if you have a $50,000 LOC and use $5,000, you’re only charged interest on that $5,000.
+It’s one of the reasons why LOCs are popular as a source of emergency funds.

 Another advantage?
-A line of credit is reusable.
+An LOC is reusable.
 You apply just one time, and once approved, you can access any amount of the credit line at any time.
-Finally, the rate of interest on a line of credit is usually lower than a credit card.
-You can check out the walloping difference in the interest you pay on credit cards, loans, and a line of credit through Educators Financial Group on this page.
+Finally, the rate of interest on LOCs is usually lower than on credit cards.
+You can check out the walloping difference in the interest you pay on credit cards, loans, and an LOC through Educators Financial Group here.

 |Benefits||Get access to credit, when you need it||Lower interest rate on credit|